wipfli/aviation/README.md

-# airspaces
+# aviation
-Download airspaces and convert them to .mbtiles
+Download geospatial data of airspaces, powerlines, and aulav natural protected areas and bundle it into a .mbtile file.

 ## tippecanoe
 ```bash